Jordan Brand Classic: Michael Porter Jr. working hard on recruiting remaining elite undecideds

-NEW YORK — There are no college basketball coaches at the practices for the Jordan Brand Classic, so Michael Porter Jr. is stepping up as the top salesman, only just for Missouri.
+BROOKLYN — There are no college basketball coaches at the practices for the Jordan Brand Classic, so Michael Porter Jr. is stepping up as the top salesman, only just for Missouri.

 Porter, the American Family Insurance ALL-USA Player of the Year, recently landed with Missouri after getting out of his National Letter of Intent with Washington when his father, Michael Sr., an assistant with the Huskies, was fired along with the rest of then-Washington coach Lorenzo Romar’s staff.